 How did you get started in Real Estate and FOS Design?
 What inspired you to start this business?

-With FOS Design, I was reading Dwell Magazine and Metropolitan Magazine, I had just called a retailer wanting to buy a half dozen contemporary mailboxes from Box Designs to use on one of my projects.
+With my furniture company, I was reading Dwell Magazine and Metropolitan Magazine, and I had just called a retailer wanting to buy a half dozen contemporary mailboxes from Box Designs to use on one of my projects.
 He told me that if I wanted to buy that many, I should call the manufacturer in New Zealand.
 I called, and I asked if they had a distributor in North America.
 He told me that he did not have a distributor.
 I told him that I might be interested in becoming his U.S. distributor.
 After we got started with them, I researched for competitors and established a relationship with Radius, and I met Mueller at a trade show in Germany.

 How do you make money?

 For our furniture company we buy and import our products from New Zealand and Germany.
 We stock them in our warehouse and sell them online.
 We also do wholesale and retail sales within the U.S. and Canada.
 On the real estate side, we are generally hired to remodel kitchens and bathrooms.
 But as a developer which is our primary business, we find the buildings, come up with an idea and a design, and then sell them.
 With the townhouses, we presold the lots, developed the land and closed on the houses or lease retail and restaurant space.

 How long did it take for you to become profitable?

 Our furniture company was profitable within 6 months because we can control the inventory and sales.
 I think with the real estate market has been feast or famine.
 We have had great projects that we’ve sold very well.
 But if I had to give a realistic timeframe for how long it took to become truly profitable, I would say 10 years.

 When you were starting out, was there ever a time you doubted it would work?
 If so, how did you handle that?